aniekandan/how_to_trade_with_roc_indicator/article.md

 An example will illustrate how simple the calculation actually is:

 **Example**
-> The current price of a stock is $50, and the price 10 periods ago was $40.
+> The current price of a stock is $50, and the price 10 seconds ago was $40.
 Calculate the ROC over the 10 periods.

 To calculate the ROC over these 10 periods, we would note that: